bowhan/piPipes/README.md

 ***

 ### Genome Annotation
-Due to the limitation on the size of the files on github, the genome sequence, annotation files are to be downloaded from somewhere else and reformatted to accomodate the pipeline. **piper** uses [iGenome](http://support.illumina.com/sequencing/sequencing_software/igenome.ilmn) and provides `piper install` to download iGenome genomes and organize the files to be used by the pipeline (see below).
+Due to the limitation on the size of the files on github, the genome sequence, annotation files are to be downloaded from somewhere else and reformatted to accommodate the pipeline. **piper** uses [iGenome](http://support.illumina.com/sequencing/sequencing_software/igenome.ilmn) and provides `piper install` to download iGenome genomes and organize the files to be used by the pipeline (see below).
 ***

 ##USAGE